W. Brian Harland: Arctic Geology and Cambridge Spitsbergen Expeditions

 Harland was continuously involved with Arctic geological exploration and research.
 He first went to Spitsbergen in 1938 as part of a six-man geographical expedition.
 Spitsbergen is the largest and most mountainous island of the Norwegian high arctic archipelago known as Svalbard.
 He saw the geological potential of Svalbard for both research and educational work with its superb rock exposures showing a more or less complete stratigraphic succession from late Precambrian to the Palaeogene.

-From 1948 he developed and directed the Cambridge Spitsbergen Expeditions (CSE) from the Cambridge University Department of Geology, later Department of Earth Sciences, Cambridge University.
-This became the Cambridge Svalbard Exploration research group and later developed into the Cambridge Arctic Shelf Programme, CASP.
+From 1948 he developed and directed the Cambridge Spitsbergen Expeditions (CSE) from the Cambridge University Department of Geology (later, the Department of Earth Sciences).
+The CSE became the Cambridge Svalbard Exploration research group and later developed into the Cambridge Arctic Shelf Programme, CASP.
 There were forty three summer seasons of expeditionary fieldwork, of which he led twenty nine.
 More than 300 undergraduates and about fifty graduate collaborators were involved over the years.
 Svalbard proved an excellent training ground for future geologists producing around thirty PhD theses and over three hundred scientific papers.
 Many senior figures in academia, industry and polar work gained early field experience on these expeditions.

 Harland's work in the Arctic is commemorated by Harland Huset, the UK's Arctic Research Station located in Ny-Ålesund.
 The ice field ′Harlandisen′ in Spitsbergen is also named in his honour.
 His wife Elisabeth accompanied him on 13 expeditions and both were awarded the polar medal.